 Who can be Climate Active?

-Any business or organisation, regardless of size or sector, seeking to take positive climate action can be Climate Active certified (link to certified orgs).
+Any business or organisation, regardless of size or sector, seeking to take positive climate action can be Climate Active certified.
 Climate Active certification is proof towards a claim that your brand has achieved net zero emissions.

 Climate Active certification is available for :